-Next, add vinegar, sugar, salt, basil and bay leaves to a large pot.
+Next, add vinegar, water, sugar, salt, basil and bay leaves to a large pot.
 Bring to a boil.

 Reduce heat to simmer.
 Add chili peppers, then remove from heat.
 Allow to cool.

 Last, pour into quart containers and seal.
 Be sure the peppers are covered by the brine solution.
 Refrigerate.